Inter-procedural Two-Variable Herbrand Equalities: Initialization-restricted Programs

 \section{Initialization-restricted Programs}

-Assume that $R$ is the set of ground right-hand sides of assignments, and $G$ is the set of ground subterms of non-ground right-hand sides of assignments of our program.
-Then generally, each value $x$ possibly constructed at run-time by the program is of the form $x = x'r$ where $r\in R$ and $x'\in M_G$.
-This means that for pre-conditions $\phi$ possibly occurring in a {\bf WP} calculation for a program invariant, we are only interested in variable assignments $\sigma$ which map each program variable $\x$ to a possible run-time value for $\x$, i.e., to a value from the set $M_G R$.
-Henceforth, we therefore no longer consider general satisfiability, equivalence and subsumption, but only $T$-satisfiability, $T$-equivalence and $T$-subsumption for $T= M_GR$.
-This restriction is crucial for the generalization of the monoidal techniques from \cite{Gulwani07}.
-In the following, we first consider the sub-class of programs $p$ where set $R$ of ground right-hand sides of $p$ satisfies the two properties: \begin{enumerate} \item $R\cap G=\emptyset$. \item The elements in $R$ are mutually incomparable ground terms, i.e., for $r_1,r_2\in R$, $r_1$ is a subterm of $r_2$ iff $r_1= r_2$. \end{enumerate} The program $p$ then is called \emph{initialization-restricted} (or IR for short).
+In the subsequent let $R$ be the set of ground right-hand sides of assignments, and $G$ be the set of ground subterms of non-ground right-hand sides of assignments of our program.
+Then generally, each value $x$ possibly constructed at run-time by the program is of the form $x = x'r$ where $x' \in M_G$ and $r \in R$. \begin{lemma} Each program variable in $\X$ ranges over the set $M_G R$.

+\end{lemma} This means that for pre-conditions $\phi$ possibly occurring in a {\bf WP} calculation for a program invariant, we are only interested in variable assignments $\sigma$ which map each program variable $\x$ to a possible run-time value for $\x$, i.e., to a value from the set $M_G R$.
+In the subsequent let

+then during the {\bf WP} computation template variables are applied to ground terms in $T$ and non-ground terms in $T'$ only.
+Henceforth, we therefore no longer consider general satisfiability, equivalence and subsumption, but only $T$-satisfiability, $T$-equivalence and $T$-subsumption.
+This restriction is crucial for the generalization of the monoidal techniques from~\cite{Gulwani07}.
+In the following, we first consider the sub-class of programs $p$ where set $R$ of ground right-hand sides of $p$ satisfies the two properties: \begin{enumerate} \item $R \cap G = \emptyset$. \item The elements in $R$ are mutually incomparable ground terms, i.e., for $r_1,r_2\in R$, $r_1$ is a subterm of $r_2$ iff $r_1= r_2$. \end{enumerate} The program $p$ then is called \emph{initialization-restricted} (IR for short).

-\begin{example} Assume that the non-ground right-hand sides of assignments of the program are $f(\x, h(1))$ and $f(2,h(\y))$.
-Then the set $G$ is given by $ G = \{1,h(1),2\} $.
-A suitable set $R$ of ground right-hand sides might be, e.g., $R = \{0,a\}$. \end{example}
+\begin{example} Assume that the non-ground right-hand sides of assignments of a program are $f(\x,h(1))$ and $f(2,h(\y))$.
+Then the set $G$ is given by $G = \{1,h(1),2\}$.
+A suitable set $R$ of ground right-hand sides might be, e.g., $R = \{0,a\}$.